nugaon/docker-kerberos-with-ldap/README.md

 ## Docker kerberos
 This image is for testing purposes for Kerberos/LDAP environments.
 With this Kerberos image you can initialize an Ubuntu based Kerberos server with LDAP connections.
-The whole project based on `mrenouf/docker-images` repository, but this codebase not compatible with that.
+The whole project based on `mrenouf/docker-images` repository, but this codebase is not compatible with that.

 #### Quick start
 ```